 - (c) Represents cash rental payments on two corporate headquarter buildings that are accounted for as deemed assets and subject to depreciation expense over the life of the lease.
 Payments made for these leases are accounted for with a principal portion and an interest portion, consistent with deemed landlord liability accounting.
 For purposes of Free Cash Flow, the interest portion of these payments is included in net cash provided by operating activities in our statement of cash flows.
 The principal portion is reflected as a financing activity in our statement of cash flows.
-These adjustments for purposes of arriving at Adjusted EBITDA, Adjusted Net Income and Free Cash Flow have the effect of presenting these leases consistently with all other office lease rentals that we have globally. - (d) Represents non-recurring costs and recovery related to a customer bad debt and non-recurring expenses related to the settlement of an employment related matter. - (e) Represents advisory costs and other fees related to this offering. - (f) Represents amortization of the discount and issuance costs deferred on the Consolidated Balance Sheet associated with the issuance of the Senior Secured Credit Facility. - (3) Backlog represents anticipated future net service revenue from net new business awards that have not commenced or are currently in process but not complete.
-However, because the contracts included in our backlog are generally terminable without cause, we do not believe that our backlog as of any date is necessarily a meaningful predictor of future results. - (4) Net new business awards are new business awards net of award modifications and cancellations that had previously been recognized in backlog during the period.
+These adjustments for purposes of arriving at Adjusted EBITDA, Adjusted Net Income and Free Cash Flow have the effect of presenting these leases consistently with all other office lease rentals that we have globally. - (d) Represents non-recurring costs and recovery related to a customer bad debt and non-recurring expenses related to the settlement of an employment matter.
+(2) Backlog represents anticipated future net service revenue from net new business awards that have not commenced or are currently in process but not complete.
+However, because the contracts included in our backlog are generally terminable without cause, we do not believe that our backlog as of any date is necessarily a meaningful predictor of future results. - (3) Net new business awards are new business awards net of award modifications and cancellations that had previously been recognized in backlog during the period.
 New business awards represent the value of anticipated future net service revenue that has been awarded during the period that is recognized in backlog.
 This value is recognized upon the signing of a contract or receipt of a written pre-contract confirmation from a customer that confirms an agreement in principle on budget and scope.
 New business awards also include contract amendments, or changes in scope, where the customer has provided written authorization for changes in budget and scope or has approved us to perform additional work as of the measurement date.
-Awards may not be recognized as backlog after consideration of a number of factors, including whether (i) the relevant net service revenue is expected only after a pending regulatory hurdle, which might result in cancellation of the study, (ii) the customer funding needed for commencement of the study is not believed to have been secured or (iii) study timelines are uncertain or not well defined.
-The number and amount of new business awards can vary significantly from period to period, and an award's contractual duration can range from several months to several years based on customer and project specifications. - (5) On an as adjusted basis to give effect to our issuance and sale of shares of our common stock in this offering at the initial public offering price of \$ per share (the midpoint of the price range listed on the cover page of this prospectus), after deducting estimated underwriting discounts and commissions and estimated expenses payable by us in connection with this offering and the application of the net proceeds to be received by us from this offering as described under "Use of Proceeds"
+Awards are not recognized as backlog if (i) the relevant net service revenue is expected only after a pending regulatory hurdle, which might result in cancellation of the study, (ii) the customer funding needed for commencement of the study is not believed to have been secured or (iii) study timelines are uncertain or not well defined.
+The number and amount of new business awards can vary significantly from period to period, and an award's contractual duration can range from several months to several years based on customer and project specifications. - (4) On an as adjusted basis to give effect to our issuance and sale of shares of our common stock in this offering at the initial public offering price of \$ per share (the midpoint of the price range listed on the cover page of this prospectus), after deducting estimated underwriting discounts and commissions and estimated expenses payable by us in connection with this offering and the application of the net proceeds to be received by us from this offering as described under "Use of Proceeds."